icure/icure-medical-device-react-native-expo-boilerplate-app-template/README.md

 - **Android Studio**

 *Note: XCode and Android Studio are needed in order to run your app on iPhone & Android emulators*

+## How to start the project ?
+Follow these steps to get your project up and running:

+1. Open your terminal or command prompt.
+2. Run the following command:

+    ```
+    npx expo
+    ```
+3. A list of platforms will appear.
+Select the platform you'd like to run the application on (e.g., iOS, Android, or web).

+That's it!
+Your project should now be starting on your chosen platform.

 ## Which technologies are used ?